hi8julie/project-4/README.md

   - Split the Data into Training and Testing Sets
   - Create a Logistic Regression Model with the Original Data
-  - Create a deep neural network
+  - Create a Neural Network Model for deep learning
   - Write an Airline Satisfaction Analysis Report

 ## Results